spiral/docs/docs/en/overview/spiral.md

 <hr>

-Spiral framework is well-suited for engineers of all levels.
+Spiral is well-suited for engineers of all levels.
 If you have used Symfony or Laravel before, you'll find a lot of similarities in Spiral and the rest of the infrastructure components are carefully integrated and easy to learn.

 Overall, Spiral is a framework that makes building powerful and efficient enterprise applications a breeze.
 It focuses